jmforsythe/Git-Heat-Map/README.md

 Currently done using git log which can take a very long time for large repos.
 Will look into any other ways of getting needed information on files.

 ### Asynchronous javascript
 Currently no async functions are used.
-I believe the performance of the webpage could be imporved if things such as file loading and svg drawing was done asynchronously
+I believe the performance of the webpage could be imporved if things such as file loading and svg drawing was done asynchronously.

+### Remembering filters
+Filters must be re-entered every time the page is loaded.
+Ideally filters would be remembered either through cookies or by storing the filters as a url query, which would allow users to bookmark queries.

+### Filter builder sidebar
+Current interface is very barebones.
+Want to have a sidebar that will allow users to select authors, date ranges, etc, to control the highlighting.

+### Selectable colours per author
+Currently red is hardcoded for all results.
+In order to show multiple authors we want to highlight in different colours, will need to decide how to colour files edited by both authors.